 The clauses will often be analyzed for reasonable with respect to geography

 For non-solicitation clauses there may not be a requirement to define geography, given that they tend to only limit a departing employee’s ability to solicit the company’s clients, non-competition clauses, however, must be very clearly defined with respect to the area in which the employee is limited.
 (Bratton v Crews, Cummings Group Inc. v Sinnige, O.J.
 No. 2363; TCT Logistics Inc v Nordeen, B.C.J.
 No. 2318; Safron v KRG Insurance Brokers (Western) Inc., (2009), 301 D.L.R.
 (4th), 522 SCC 9.)

-The clauses will also be analysed with respect to how long the employee is limited for:
+The clauses will also be analyzed with respect to how long the employee is limited for

 Courts are generally more inclined to rule that a restraint of trade clauses is unreasonable if the term exceeds 2 years, however this is also highly contextual and will greatly change from situation to situation.

 The clauses must also be reasonable in the types of activities they are limited

 The nature of the prohibited activities must also be legitimate, clearly defined and determinable by the parties.
 An employer is only entitled to protection of a legitimate interest, which traditionally has been prescribed as trade secrets and confidential information.

 There is no legitimate business interest to protect merely because an employee may have learned generic and general information about the company.(see: Hebert Morris, Ltd v Saxelby, AC 688)